lab11/gap/README.md

 --------
 ### Install

+This guide assumes the default Angstrom distro running under root.<br/>
 Clone the repo to wherever you feel fit:

 ```bash
 git clone https://github.com/lab11/beaglebone-cc2520.git
 ```

+Note: you may have to follow the directions [here](http://derekmolloy.ie/fixing-git-and-curl-certificates-problem-on-beaglebone-blac/) to get git working correctly.

 An install script is located in /software. <br/>
 The script will copy the Device Tree Overlay (DTO) to /lib/firmware, and the driver to /lib/modules/KERNEL_VERSION, where KERNEL_VERSION is your current running kernel version number. <br/>